-Understanding Schizophrenia Speech Patterns
+Schizophrenia Speech Patterns And Other Symptoms

-Medically reviewed by Julie Dodson, MA
+Medically reviewed by Julie Dodson, MA, LCSW

-Updated May 9, 2024by BetterHelp Editorial Team
+Updated October 16, 2024by BetterHelp Editorial Team

 Schizophrenia can cause a variety of symptoms.
 You may already be familiar with some, like hallucinations and delusions.
 However, you might not know that schizophrenia can also affect the ways people speak.
-They might display word salad, poverty of speech, echolalia, derailment, and more.
+They might display “word salad,” poverty of speech, echolalia, derailment, and more.
 Disorganized speech and other schizophrenia symptoms can often be managed with the proper support and treatment.

 Getty/AnnaStills